morph-l2/morph-doc/docs/build-on-morph/code-examples/1-deploy-contract-on-morph.md

 foundryup
 ```

-Then go the right folder of our example:
+Then go to the right folder of our example:

 ```bash
 cd contract-deployment-demos/foundry-demo